-Trigeminal neuralgia (TGN) is a disorder in which you experience episodes of severe, stabbing, electric shock-like pain in your face as the result of a blood vessel or other lesion coming in contact with your trigeminal nerve.
-Contact with the trigeminal nerve causes excruciating pain on that side of your face, most commonly in your lower face and jaw, although it sometimes occurs around your nose and above your eye.
+Trigeminal neuralgia (TGN) causes severe, stabbing, electric shock-like pain in your face when a blood vessel or other lesion touches your trigeminal nerve.
+It most often affects your lower face and jaw, although it sometimes occurs around your nose and above your eye.

-Trigeminal neuralgia occurs most often in people over age 50, but it can occur at any age and is more common in women than in men.
+Trigeminal neuralgia occurs most often in people over age 50, but it can occur at any age.
+It affects women more often than men.